InfinityInnovator/React.js-Discord-Bot-Dashboard/README.md

 ## Features

 - **Dashboard Overview:** Provides a high-level overview of your bot's performance and status.
-- **Shard Management:** Monitor and control individual shards of your bot.
-- **User Management:** Ban users and view banned users list.
-- **Real-Time Updates:** See live updates on bot status and shard information.
 - **Dark Mode:** Sleek and modern dark theme for better usability.

 ## Installation